poult-lab/daily-word/english_words_ learning.md

 [verb] Therefore, people of independent directors even dubbed the "Vase Director."
 What cause for this difference?
 Korean composer Chin Un-suk won the Ernst von Siemens Music Prize, dubbed the Nobel Prize of classical music, Thursday, becoming the first Asian to do so.

 "to give sb/sth a particular name, often in a humorous or critical way"

+22.sprain [spreɪn]

+[verb] I stumbled and sprained my ankle. /A *sprained ankle* is an injury that occurs when you roll, twist or turn your ankle in an awkward way.

+"to injure a joint in your body, especially your wrist or ankle, by suddenly twisting it"

+D [noun] a bad ankle sprain.